Ultimate Guide to Reception Timeline

 We recommend soaking in the time to having the room to yourself before the partying starts.
 It's a moment you will remember for the rest of your lives.

-Make sure to plan with the photographer and wedding coordinator to make sure the first look of the reception room happens before guests start entering.
+Be sure to plan with the photographer and wedding coordinator to have your first look of the reception room before guests start entering.

 Reception Entrances (Under 5 minutes)

 Reception entrances are done for a reason!
 How else do you plan to announce that the party is about to start?

 This is the start of your first night partying as a MARRIED couple!
 You and your wedding party better get ready to throw down an entrance with your energy level turned up!